Home Page : File Types : dot T : .tfw

 Line 3: Rotation about x axis.

 Line 4: y-scale This is the vertical distance in meters represented by each pixel.
 So in the above example each pixel is .6 meters tall.
-Normally negative, because an image has its origin in the top left corner but for Northings and Eastings the origin would be towards the bottom left corner - hence why the scale is normally negative.
+Normally negative, because whilst an image has its origin in the top left corner, for Northings and Eastings the origin is normally considered to be the bottom left corner - hence why the scale is normally negative.

 Line 5: x-reference point.
 This is the horizontal coordinate (or Easting) of the center of the top left pixel.